The Whipple Procedure: A Brief Overview for Family and Friends

 Pancreas

-The pancreas is an organ located in the back of the abdomen (belly) behind the stomach and just above the small intestine (see Figure 1).
-It has 3 sections: the head, body, and tail.
+The pancreas is in the back of the abdomen (belly).
+It sits behind the stomach and just above the small intestine (see Figure 1).
+The pancreas has 3 sections: the head, body, and tail.
 The head of the pancreas is attached to the duodenum (the first part of the small intestine).

 The pancreas has 2 main functions:

-• It makes digestive fluids that help break down fats and proteins.
+• Make digestive fluids that help break down fats and proteins.

-• It makes insulin and glucagon, hormones that help regulate blood sugar levels.
+• Make insulin and glucagon.
+These are hormones that help control blood glucose (sugar) levels.

 Figure 1.
 The pancreas and surrounding organs